wolfSSL/wolfTPM/examples/README.md

 Demonstrates the generation of TPM2.0 Quote used for attestation of the system state by putting PCR value(s) in a TPM signed structure.

-More information about how to test and use PCR attestation can be found in the in README file located in the `pcr` folder of the example.
+More information about how to test and use PCR attestation can be found in the in [examples/pcr/README.md](./examples/pcr/README.md).

 `./examples/pcr/quote`
 `./examples/pcr/extend`
 `./examples/pcr/reset`

 ## CSR